 The “Welcome to Medicare” visit isn’t the same as the “Annual Wellness Visit,” and it’s not physical.
 Instead, the visit is meant to review possible health conditions and take preventive care measures.

 Do I have to do a Welcome to Medicare visit?

-While Medicare Part B covers your “Welcome to Medicare” visit and your Annual Wellness Visit (AWV), neither requirement is required.
-Even though the visit isn’t mandatory, you’re highly encouraged to take advantage of the Medicare wellness visit.
+While Medicare Part B covers your “Welcome to Medicare” and Annual Wellness Visit (AWV), neither requirement is required.
+Even though the visit isn’t mandatory, you’re encouraged to take advantage of the Medicare wellness visit.

 Regular visits with your doctor are important because you need to discuss things like social history, pneumococcal vaccinations, blood pressure, and mental health.

 Further, a healthcare provider will discuss behavioral risk factors, activities of daily living, and more to better understand your health.

 Lastly, a doctor will review a checklist of preventive services you needed.
 These things can include screenings for:

 - Diabetes self-management training

 - Bone Mass Measurements